-Have you ever had a product break or misbehave while you were tinkering with it?
+Have you ever had a product break or misbehaved while you were tinkering with it?

 Or maybe you were working on a device, say an Android tablet, and your application crashes.
 Then you get a notification saying, “your application has crashed.
 Submit bug report?”.

-A bug report is the feedback a user provides when they’re using your product and something breaks, doesn’t, or stops providing the functionality they expect it to.
+A bug report is a feedback a user provides when they’re using your product and something breaks, doesn’t, or stops providing the functionality they expect it to.

 2. Product improvement requests